3lvis/DATAStack/README.md

 }
 ```

+To be compatible with NSPersistentContainer you can also use `performBackgroundTask`.

-When using Xcode's autocompletion the `backgroundContext` parameter name doesn't get included.
+When using Xcode's Objective-C autocompletion the `backgroundContext` parameter name doesn't get included.
 Make sure to add it.

 ## Clean up